ajrowland/andrewrowland/content/posts/2008-07-04-using-the-zend-framework-lucene-library-part-2.md

 Andrew,

 Many thanks for your swift and insightful reply..
-I haven’t had a chance to test it yet but your code and explanations make sense and have cleared up a lot for me.
+I haven't had a chance to test it yet but your code and explanations make sense and have cleared up a lot for me.

-Thanks again for your time, you’ve saved me a lot of mine!
+Thanks again for your time, you've saved me a lot of mine!

 Cheers!